 Scaling factors, within the context of Migration Capacity Allocation, are multipliers used to adjust the access to migration capacity over time for suppliers.
 A principle embedded within the scaling factors is the assumption of a sixmonth Core Migration Window for suppliers to conclude the bulk of their migration.
-This is -(based on the assumptions used to develop the Migration capacity thresholds, as per section 8.3 ofMHHS-DEL1648 - Migration Thresholds

-Document v1.1, which assumes suppliers will "migrate their entire portfolio within 6 months". modelling assumptions that were used to create Thresholds) for suppliers to conclude the bulk of their migration.
+This is based on the assumptions used to develop the Migration capacity thresholds, as per section 8.3 of MHHS-DEL1648 - Migration Thresholds Document v, which assumes suppliers will "migrate their entire portfolio within 6 months".
 These factors consider the need for a ramp-up period and the overall migration timeline, spanning a six-month Core Migration Window period of full allocation of capacity before tapering down.
 The core migration window follows the ramp-up period.

 After this peak period (Core Migration Window), the capacity is reduced, creating more availability for suppliers who qualify later in the migration timeline.
 The intent is to provide proportional access to capacity, taking into consideration both earlier and later participants joining the MHHS migration.
-While indicative in nature, scaling factors will be configurable and may be adjusted will be agreed upon in a future Consultation-when once the Qualification Waves have been confirmed and there is a better understanding of the potential Migration profile and Migration capacity contingency requirements.
+While indicative in nature, scaling factors will be configurable and may be adjusted when there is a better understanding of the potential Migration profile and Migration capacity contingency requirements.

-We expect there may be some variation with the six-month window if a particular window is co-incident with a high number of non-migration days or if- Central Parties and LDSOs performance impact Suppliers' ability to migrate.
+We expect there may be some variation with the six-month window if a particular window is co-incident with a high number of non-migration days or if Central Parties and LDSOs performance impact Suppliers' ability to migrate.